paro-paro/vite-plugin-vuetify-sass/README.md

 > Be noted that, if you are not using Nuxt, it is recommended that you use the original `vite-plugin-vuetify`.

-## SASS compilation

-Currently, there are several open issues and discussions around the slow performance of SASS compilation with Vite.
-Despite this, I have not experienced a significant performance hit when using this plugin in a Vite + Vue + Vuetify application.

-The big performance hit seems to be a Nuxt specific [issue](https://github.com/nuxt/nuxt/issues/13824#issuecomment-1397319191) and heavily affects the DX with a very slow warm up time (dev server) when compiling SASS files.

-**Update:** Latest Nuxt 3.8.1 and 3.8.2 versions seem to have addressed this issue and the warm up time has being reduced significantly.
-Check [#1](https://github.com/paro-paro/vite-plugin-vuetify-sass/issues/1) for details.

 ## Install

 Use your favorite package manager.